 Are you considering placing your child for adoption?

 Every woman’s situation is different and only you can know the right decision.
-Adoption Choice, Inc. can help you sort through your choices when faced with an unplanned pregnancy.
+Adoption Choice, Inc. can help you sort through your choices when faced with an unplanned pregnancy or when you are home with your baby and thinking about an adoption plan.
 In addition, you will become educated on the legal process, Wisconsin’s Adoption Search Records Program and your rights.

 There are many reasons women consider adoption including: